DanCardno/pgdataloader/README.md

 - Postgres and admin access to it

 - sudo apt-get install libpq-dev
-- pip instsall -r requirements.txt
+- pip install -r requirements.txt